Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 The above are important questions because the answers will help you understand how experienced they really are.

-You can find a list of Kennel Club assured breeders here
+You can find a list of Kennel Club-assured breeders on their website.

-Are The Puppies Raised In Kennels Or In The Home?
+Are Their Puppies Raised In Kennels or In Their Home?

-Find out if the puppies are raised in kennels or the family home.
+Find out if their puppies are raised in kennels or the family home.
 This is really important.

-If there isn't enough space for puppies to be reared inside the home, it's acceptable to have the whelping box in a heated outhouse or shed close to the family home where they can be checked on regularly.
+If there isn't enough space for puppies to be reared inside the home, it's acceptable to have the whelping box in a heated outhouse or shed close by where they can be checked on regularly.

-Having a whelping box separate from the house will almost guarantee that the dam has somewhere private to give birth and to look after her puppies in relative peace and quiet.
+A whelping box separate from the house will almost guarantee that the dam has somewhere private (and safe) to give birth and look after her puppies in relative peace and quiet.

-A good breeder will regularly bring the puppies into the house, where they can be given lots of gentle handling and cuddles to make sure they're not under-socialized.
+A good breeder regularly brings the puppies into the house, where they can be given lots of gentle handling and cuddles to ensure they're not under-socialized.

-When you first contact the Cocker Spaniel breeder, ask whether or not you'll be able to see the puppies' parents.
+When you first contact your Cocker breeder, ask whether or not you'll be able to see the puppy's mum and dad.

-It's unusual for both parents (sire and dam) to be available for you to meet as the sire is usually owned by another family or kennel unless, of course, the breeder owns both dogs.
+It's unusual for both parents (sire and dam) to be available for you to meet as the sire is usually owned by another family or kennel unless the breeder owns both dogs.

 Grey and black adult cocker spaniel, headshot.
 Indoor background.What a handsome boy!

-Be very suspicious if there is little or no information on the sire or if the 'Mom' isn't available for viewing; it could be that the puppies are being sold on behalf of an unscrupulous breeder or a puppy farmer.
+Be very suspicious if there is little or no information on the father or if the puppy's Mum isn't available for viewing; it could be that the puppies are being sold on behalf of an unscrupulous breeder or a puppy farmer.

-• Ask why they chose the sire.
-The answer should show that they have given lots of informed consideration to the sire's temperament, history and testing.
+• Ask why they chose the Daddy.
+The answer should show that they have thoughtfully considered the sire's temperament, history and health testing.

-• Ask for references; Cocker Spaniel breeders should be happy to provide names and telephone numbers of people who have previously bought puppies from them.
+• Ask for references; Cocker Spaniel breeders should happily provide names and telephone numbers of people who have previously bought puppies from them.

-• The Kennel Club allows kennels to register one litter of puppies each year, per bitch, and doesn't allow breeding from bitches over 8 years old.
+• The Kennel Club allows kennels to register one litter of puppies per bitch each year.
+It doesn't allow breeding from bitches over 8 years old.

-• Ask how old the mother is and how many previous litters she's had.
+Ideally, questions to ask a breeder should be centred around the following: How old is the Mum, and how many previous litters has she had.
 It should be no more than four or five, although, in some circumstances, the Kennel Club may allow a bitch to have six registered litters.

 • If you're looking for a show dog, ask whether or not a 4-5 generation pedigree can be provided.
 Also, ask for confirmation that the Cocker Spaniel puppies have been, or soon will be, registered with the Kennel Club.